 2020 Application and Enrollment Information:

 January 8–13, 2020: Submit an online application for camp.
-Initial placement process has ended.
-We encourage you to still apply.
+Initial placement process has ended, but you may still apply for the waitlist.

 Review full Application and Placement Process

 2020 Camp Dates and Rates:

 Due to high demand, a camper may only attend ONE camp session.
 Be sure to select all possible week choices your camper can attend on your application.
 Some weeks fill up more quickly than others.
 We will look at all of your choices before placing your camper on the waitlist.
 Review camp sessions by age or date, or click on each camp below for further details:

 Explorers (Ages 6, 6&7)